Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Discussion

 A central outcome of this study is the identification of saturation orders in the perturbative expansion for single- and two-qubit systems (and beyond) under digital control.
 By demonstrating that noise characterization saturates at specific truncation levels, our framework offers a bounded and tractable method for addressing non-perturbative noise.
 This result has significant implications for QNS, particularly in reducing the sample (computational and experimental) overhead associated with learning high-order, non-Gaussian noise spectra.
 Through numerical simulations, we have illustrated the practical utility of our framework.
 Moreover, the framework facilitates the design of noise-adapted circuits, offering a pathway to improving the performance of near-term quantum devices without excessive resource demands.

 Despite these advances, several challenges persist.
 The scalability of the framework is a notable limitation, as the learning complexity grows exponentially with the number of qubits and the size of the digital control.
 This growth is fundamentally tied to the non-Clifford nature of universal quantum circuits~\cite{Gottesman_Knill} and the intrinsic properties of non-Gaussian noise, highlighting the necessity of further innovation in control design and noise mitigation strategies.
 Moreover, the framework is currently restricted to digital controls, where noise C\&C can be done alternatively by non-Markovian process tomography.
-Our current results do not address the complexities introduced by non-instantaneous controls, which are increasingly relevant in fast-clock quantum circuits.
+Our present results do not address the complexities introduced by non-instantaneous controls, which are increasingly relevant in fast-clock quantum circuits.
 Extending the principles of our formalism to these scenarios, along with incorporating relaxation (in this case our central results still hold) and other types of errors~\cite{Qasim_SPAM_paper}, represents an important avenue for future research~\cite{forthcoming_comment}.

-In conclusion, this study demonstrates that aligning noise characterization with control capabilities offers a powerful strategy for addressing the complexities of open quantum systems.
-Our framework opens new avenues for resource-efficient quantum error mitigation and optimization.
+In conclusion, this study demonstrated that aligning noise characterization with control capabilities offers a powerful strategy for addressing the complexities of open quantum systems.
+Our framework may open new avenues for resource-efficient quantum error mitigation and optimization.
 While challenges remain, the insights gained here contribute to advancing the control and characterization of quantum devices in the presence of high-complexity noise.